Economic Vitality

 The employment in natural resource industries indicator tells us how many jobs are supported by natural resource industries in Puget Sound, including aquaculture, timber, fishing, agriculture, and recreation and tourism.
 This information can be used to track changes in the sustainability of employment opportunities in natural resource industries.

-Annual employment (number of jobs; left axis) and total wages (dollars in thousands $2019; right axis) by industry for natural resources-based industries across the Puget Sound region.
+Annual employment (number of jobs; left axis) and total wages (dollars in thousands of $2021; right axis) by industry for natural resources-based industries across the Puget Sound region.

 Key Vital Sign Indicator Results

-• Since 2005, there has been a positive trend in the number of jobs and the wage levels supported by natural resource industries in Puget Sound.
+• Since 2005, there has generally been a positive trend in the number of jobs and the wage levels supported by natural resource industries in Puget Sound.
 However, the progress is mixed since patterns differ across the industries.
+During 2020, there are noticeable declines in employment and wages in the recreation and tourism, as well as aquaculture industries, followed by evidence of the start of recovery in these industries in 2021.

-• Combined employment in natural resource-driven industries in Puget Sound has trended upward from an estimated 75,596 jobs in 2005 to an estimated 102,371 jobs in 2019, largely impacted by growth in Puget Sound shoreline recreation and tourism.
-Total wages across these industries have also increased from approximately $1.7 billion in 2005 to $2.7 billion in 2019 ($2019).
+• Combined employment in natural resource-driven industries in Puget Sound had trended upward until 2019 from an estimated 75,603 jobs in 2005 to an estimated 103,065 jobs in 2019, largely impacted by growth in Puget Sound shoreline recreation and tourism.
+However, the effects of the COVID-19 pandemic, especially on the recreation and tourism industry, led to a decline in overall jobs in the natural resource industries, with the 2021 employment totaling 85,354 jobs.
+Total wages across these industries also increased from approximately $1.2 billion in 2005 to $2.0 billion in 2019 ($2021), before declining to about $1.8 billion in 2020 and then increasing again to a little over $1.9 billion in 2021.

-• Aquaculture, agriculture, and recreation and tourism sectors all report general employment and total wages growth from 2005 to 2019.
-Employment in agriculture and aquaculture each have increased by an average of 1 to 4% per year since 2005, while recreation and tourism saw average annual employment growth of 3% per year between 2005 and 2019.
+• Aquaculture, agriculture, and recreation and tourism sectors all report general employment and total wages growth from 2005 to 2019, with noticeable declines in these for aquaculture and recreation and tourism in 2020 followed by indication of recovery in 2021.
+Employment in agriculture and aquaculture each have increased by an average of 1 to 2 percent per year since 2005, while recreation and tourism saw average annual employment growth of 3 percent per year between 2005 and 2019, with this percentage changing to 0.42 percent growth when we add the two additional years of 2020 and 2021.
+This is due to a significant decline in recreation and tourism employment of 26 percent in 2020 and back to a 3 percent increase in 2021.

 Contributing Partners